 You enter these values at your domain host, not in your Google Admin console.
 Make sure you follow the specific instructions for your domain host when entering these record values.

-Note: Some domain hosts use different labels for the name and value fields, and some hosts also require a period at the end of the server name.
+Note: Some domain hosts use different labels for the name and value fields and some hosts also require a period at the end of the server name.

 For example: ASPMX.L.GOOGLE.COM.